 |MSB 560||Biostatistics I (summer)||3|

 |MSB 506||Introduction to R for Data Science (summer)||2|

 |MSB 550||Introduction to Bioinformatics (fall)||3|

 |MSB 5483||Human Genetic Analysis (fall)||3|

-Research activities of the division span a wide range of topics dealing with a number of disease areas and provide research opportunities at both theoretical and applied levels.
+Research activities of the division span a wide range of topics relevant to a number of disease areas, and they provide research opportunities at both theoretical and applied levels.
 Several research projects involve close interaction and collaboration with a number of research groups at the Washington University Medical Center.
-Independent research programs of the division deal with genetic epidemiology of cardiovascular and metabolic diseases, bioinformatics and statistical issues in imaging sciences and Alzheimer's disease.
-A number of theoretical and applied problems are addressed, including nature-nurture resolution and identification of the genetic basis of risk factor domains such as lipids, obesity, blood pressure and hypertension, and insulin resistance and diabetes; exploration of gene-gene and gene-environment interactions; and multivariate associations among multiple risk factors.
+Independent research programs of the division involve the genetic epidemiology of cardiovascular and metabolic diseases, bioinformatics and statistical issues in imaging sciences, and Alzheimer's disease.
+A number of theoretical and applied problems are addressed, including nature-nurture resolution and the identification of the genetic basis of risk factor domains such as lipids, obesity, blood pressure and hypertension, and insulin resistance and diabetes; the exploration of gene-gene and gene-environment interactions; and multivariate associations among multiple risk factors.

-We also have a significant role on studies that focus on lung transplants, asthma, COPD, pediatric heart and ischemic heart disease and on several epidemiological research projects developing methods for increasing public awareness and utilization of measures that are known to decrease the likelihood of developing heart disease and for encouraging behaviors that will improve prognosis following a heart attack.
+In addition, we play a significant role in studies that focus on lung transplants, asthma, chronic obstructive pulmonary disease, pediatric heart disease and ischemic heart disease.
+We are also part of several epidemiological research projects developing methods for increasing public awareness and utilization of measures that are known to decrease the likelihood of developing heart disease and for encouraging behaviors that will improve prognosis after a heart attack.